8 robots racing to win the delivery wars of 2019

 It looks rather fast and easy.

-Time will tell which of these startups will win out in the long-run, but expect to hear more about this race over the next year.
+Time will tell which of these startups will win out in the long run, but expect to hear more about this race over the next year.
 I, for one, welcome our new cake-bearing delivery overlords.